Merck pushes deeper into targeted cancer therapy with $2.7 billion ArQule deal

 (Reuters) - Merck & Co Inc (MRK.N) said on Monday it would buy ArQule Inc (ARQL.O) for $2.7 billion, as it looks to tap into the drug developer’s experimental blood cancer therapy that targets genetic mutations.

-Merck’s offer of $20 per share was more than double of ArQule’s closing price on Friday, placing a high premium on its lead drug ARQ 531, a precision medicine that tailors treatment to a patient’s genetic profile.
+Merck’s offer of $20 per share was more than double ArQule’s closing price on Friday, placing a high premium on its lead drug ARQ 531.

-The deal will bolster Merck’s oncology franchise at a time when Wall Street is very interested in the company’s acquisition strategy and its pipeline expansion plans after its blockbuster cancer drug Keytruda loses market exclusivity in 2028, she said.
+ArQule’s pipeline will bolster Merck’s oncology franchise at a time when Wall Street is very interested in its acquisition strategy and plans after its blockbuster cancer drug Keytruda loses market exclusivity in 2028, she said.

 Roger Perlmutter, president of Merck Research Laboratories, noted ArQule’s focus on precision medicine has yielded multiple oral kinase inhibitors, drugs that work by inhibiting cancer-causing proteins, that have “novel and important properties”.